-17. Interest Rate on Loan Capital
+17. Interest Rate on Loan Capital:

 - (1) The loans arrived at in the manner indicated above shall be considered as gross normative loan for calculation of interest on loan.
-The normative loan outstanding as on April 1st of every year shall be worked out by deducting the cumulative repayment up to March 31st of previous year from the gross normative loan. - (2) For the purpose of computation of tariff, the normative interest rate shall be considered as average long term prime lending rate (LTPLR) of State Bank of India (SBI) prevalent during the previous year plus 150 basis points.

-- (3) Notwithstanding any moratorium period availed by the generating company, the repayment of loan shall be considered from the first year of commercial operation of the project and shall be equal to the annual depreciation allowed. - (4) Normative period of loan repayment shall be considered as 10 years.
+The normative loan outstanding as on April 1st of every year shall be worked out by deducting the cumulative repayment up to March 31st of previous year from the gross normative loan. - A[ (2) For the purpose of computation of tariff, the normative interest rate shall be considered as average long term prime lending rate (LTPLR) of State Bank of India (SBI) prevalent during the previous year plus 150 basis points. - (2) For the purpose of computation of Tariff, the normative interest rate shall be considered as average long term prime lending rate (LTPLR) of the State Bank of India (SBI) prevalent during the previous year plus 300 basis points.]A - (3) Notwithstanding any moratorium period availed by the generating company, the repayment of loan shall be considered from the first year of commercial operation of the project and shall be equal to the annual depreciation allowed. - (4) Normative period of loan repayment shall be considered as 10 years.